Should we speak LOUDER to deaf people?

 2. Ask someone to listen to you while you say something loudly or shout.
 Do they think you are sounding aggressive?
 Voice projection may need to be practised.

-Sound certainly does have to be loud enough for a deaf person to hear, but, all too often, that is only part of the problem as explained in the page on clarity.
+Sound certainly does have to be loud enough for a deaf person to hear, but, all too often, that is only part of the problem as explained in the page on clarity and distortion.

 However there are points worth making concerning the loudness of sound.